EfimAlekseevich/jsondiff/readme.md

 - What is the purpose of this task?
     - Help fix differences in json files? decision: you can save the differences to a json file or use the result dict
     - Show differences between files? decision: you can save the differences to a text file

-n - the number of pairs of dictionaries and items in lists, including nested dictionaries and lists